Learning Reward Functions for Robotic Manipulation by Observing Humans: Introduction

 To overcome these challenges, we investigate the use of videos of people solving manipulation tasks to learn a notion of distance between images from the observation space of a task.
 We leverage this learned distance as a reward signal on tasks with similar structure but very different visual appearance on a set of robotic manipulation domains that the model has never observed.
 By training on diverse human demonstrations, we employ a strategy analogous to domain randomization \cite{tobin2017domain} used in sim-to-real transfer, which applies variations to visual and physical simulation parameters at training time so that a real-world robotic task with unknown physical properties is more likely to fall in the training distribution.
 Similarly, when trained with different demonstrators, backgrounds, viewpoints, lightings, objects and tasks, our distance model learns to generalize to a variety of manipulator appearances.
 Furthermore, several aspects of the task as solved by a human are preserved in the robot workspace.
 For example, object displacements must respect the laws of physics regardless of the actor.

 The learned distance function captures roughly how long it takes for an expert to transition from one state to another, and is therefore closely related to a dense reward function representing task progress that can be optimized with reinforcement learning (RL).
-Learning dense rewards is especially useful in hard exploration tasks where it is straightforward to define a sparse task-completion reward, but laborious and error-prone to specify a well-shaped dense reward.
+Learning dense rewards is especially useful in hard exploration problems where it is straightforward to define a sparse task-completion reward, but laborious and error-prone to specify a well-shaped dense reward.

-Instead of model-free RL, reward functions estimating task progress can also be optimized with model predictive control \cite{chen2021learning,tian2021model}, in which case both a predictive forward model of the environment dynamics and a state-action value function need to be learned, typically from undirected exploration data in the target environment.
-However, extensive a priori data collection with sufficient coverage on a target robot environment and its action space are required for these methods to be applicable, and learning accurate video prediction models remains a challenging open problem in itself.
+Instead of model-free RL, reward functions estimating task progress can also be optimized with model predictive control \cite{chen2021learning,tian2021model}, in which case both a forward model of the environment dynamics and a state-action value function need to be learned, typically from undirected exploration data in the target environment.
+However, these methods require extensive a priori data collection with sufficient coverage on a target robot environment and its action space, and learning accurate video prediction models remains a challenging open problem in itself.
 We instead propose to learn a state-value function from observation-only data which allows for the reuse of data from different embodiments, and train a policy for the target embodiment with online RL.
 We empirically show better sample efficiency per task in online training than was required to learn a model in prior work~\cite{chen2021learning}.